redhat-cop/infra.aap_configuration/roles/offline_sync/README.md

     - galaxy.galaxy.offline_sync
 ```

-### Playbook to upload to offline Automation Hub after using this role to download the collections.
+### Playbook to upload to offline Automation Hub after using this role to download the collections

 ```yaml
 ---